Welcome day in Warsaw

 Return to Krakow for overnight.

 Day will be dedicated to the awe-inspiring Tatra mountains, the most revered mountain range in Poland.
-In Zakopane, the home of the Polish Tatras, you’ll jump on the railcar and take a trip to the top of Gubalowka Hill to admire a 360 view of the city and the surrounding mountain range.
-Then, while strolling along Krupowki Street, one of Poland’s most popular shopping promenades, you can enjoy the very best of the local culture, from fashion and souvenirs to restaurants and local produce.
-An absolute must, however, is a taste of the pride of the region, Oscypek, a smoked cheese made from a mix of sheep and cow milk.
+In Zakopane, the home of the Polish Tatras, you’ll jump on the railcar and take a trip to the top of Gubalowka Hill to admire a 360° view of the city and the surrounding mountain range.
+Then, while strolling along Krupowki Street – one of Poland’s most popular shopping promenades – you can enjoy the very best of the local culture, from fashion and souvenirs to restaurants and local production.
+An absolute must is a taste of the pride of the region, Oscypek, a smoked cheese made from a mix of sheep and cow milk.
 The surrounding wooden chapels, houses and eateries are overflowing with charm and will no doubt capture your heart.

 Return to Krakow in the early evening.

 On the way to Wroclaw, we will make a stop in the former Nazi Concentration and Extermination Camp Auschwitz-Birkenau.
-Here, an experienced museum guide will take you through the exhibitions in the remaining prison blocks and show you the gas chambers and crematoriums.
-After a short break, you’ll arrive at Birkenau/Auschwitz II, where you’ll climb the infamous watchtower to take in the size of the largest Nazi extermination camp.
+Here, an experienced museum guide will take you through the exhibitions in the remaining prison blocks and show you the ruins of gas chambers and crematoriums.
+After a short break, you’ll arrive at Birkenau/Auschwitz II with prisoners’ barracks, unloading ramp and ruins of gas chambers and crematoria no. II & III.